gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 is used to establish the security parameters for the DTLS Chunks, DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk.
-The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that accomodates DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see
+The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that accommodates DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see
 {{t-valid-considerations}}.
 The Association initiator and responder